anoosha-sanugula/recipeBook-backend/README.md

 ### Description

-This is the backend for the RecipeBook web app built using Node.js and MongoDB.
+This is the backend for the RecipeBook web app built using Node.js and Postgres.

 ### Prerequisites

 - Node.js
 - npm
-- MongoDB
+- PostgreSQL database

 ### Getting Started